christyguajardo/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

-We are starting the demonstration with the fact that the Virtual Machine and Resource Group already created.
+We are starting the demonstration with the fact that the Virtual Machine and Resource Group have already been created in Azure.

 There are alot of steps in this demonstration.
 I hope to walk you through the process and with supporting print screens and instructions.